signas-qmul/signas-qmul.github.io/nash.md

 videos, or just those of the highest voted projects.
 In any case, a link to all submitted projects will be provided.

+## Rules

+In order to be included in voting, all teams must submit:

+1. A demonstration video of two minutes or less
+2. A public source code repository (or steps to recreate the technical portion of the hack in the case of creative applications)

+Submitting an interactive demo is also encouraged where appropriate, although this is not a requirement for entry.

 ## Voting

 Whilst the spirit of NASH is not competitive (and there are no material prizes to be